GM110Z/PAPI-islands-analysis/README.md

 **detective.py 	DETECT Ice oVErlap** : It compares files with jarvis coordinates for each pathogenicity islands and detects for overlap.
 It produces a table for coordinates and size of overlap and a scatter plot to summarise this

 **viper.py  – Virulence Identification and Protein Elimination via Refinement**: It needs a protein file, ideally produced through Mmseqs2 dereplication.
 It also needs the MMseqs2 table.
-WIll run PSI-BLAST using the representative proteins vs a database of your choice (at the moment this is a work in progress and it runs VFDB)--At the moment it runs as a Jupyter labook (or your need to manually change the key stuff).
+WIll run PSI-BLAST using the representative proteins vs a database of your choice.
+*You have to make your own makeblastdb database and then can input the name as sys.argv[1]* *proteome_file = sys.argv[2] # Path to the combined proteome file* *output_dir =  sys.argv[3] # Directory to store PSI-BLAST results* *mmseqs_file =  sys.argv[4] # Path to the MMseqs cluster file*